-7. Benefits.
+- 7. Benefits.
 Upon normal retirement at age 65, death, permanent disability or termination of employment, the participant's vested benefits are paid to the participant or his or her beneficiary, at the election of the participant, either in a lump sum or in monthly installments over a period of up to ten years.
 A participant may elect to defer payment of his or her account until he or she attains age 70 1/2.
 However, if a participant's vested benefits are less than \$1,000 upon termination of employment, distribution will be made in the form of a lump-sum payment within one year following termination of employment.
-Participants may request an in-service withdrawal for any reason after he or she attains age 59 1/2.
+Participants may request an in-service withdrawal for any reason after he or she attains age 59 1/2. - 8.
+Loans.

-8. Loans.
 Participants may borrow the lesser of 50% of their vested account balance, as defined by the plan, or \$50,000.
 Participants repay loans plus interest to their accounts through payroll deductions, generally over a five-year period unless for the purchase of a primary residence, in which case the repayment period may be extended up to a maximum of twenty years.
-The interest rate on loans, which is announced quarterly, is tied to the interest rate of Treasury Bonds with 3- and 10-year maturities.
-Once determined, the interest rate is fixed for the duration of the loan.
+Beginning October 1, 2009, the interest rate on loans, which is announced quarterly, is Prime plus 1%.
+Prior to October 1, 2009, the interest rate on loans, which was announced quarterly, was tied to the interest rate of Treasury Bonds with 3- and 10-year maturities.
+Once determined, the interest rate is fixed for the duration of the loan. - 9.
+Accounting.

-9. Accounting.
 A separate account is maintained for each participant.
 Account balances are adjusted periodically for employee and Company contributions, withdrawals and a pro rata share of net investment income or loss.
 Forfeitures that arise when participants terminate employment with the Company prior to vesting are used to offset future Company contributions and administrative expenses of the Plan.
 If an employee who had terminated returns to the employment of the Company within five years, any amount that had been forfeited will be reinstated by the Company.